Fighting Sandy debris-removal crooks: There's an app for that

 The new software combats fraud and also streamlines the vexing municipal task of documenting every last dumpster of debris or broken tree branch to prove to Federal Emergency Management Agency auditors that the money was properly spent.

-Ray Iovino learned his lesson after 2011’s Hurricane Irene, which caused nearly $16 billion in economic damage across eight northeastern U.S. states.
+Ray Iovino learned his lesson after 2011’s Hurricane Irene, which caused nearly $16 billion in economic damage across eight northeastern states of the U.S.

 “The first thing they asked for were the pictures of every tree that went down in the storm,” Iovino said, in reference to FEMA.
 County officials, unfamiliar with federal regulations, had simply written down the locations of the trees, which wasn’t good enough.